 Very surprising for us came the nearby lake “Graenavatn” or “green lake” – and the name is program:

 Even with cloudy skies the lake displayes an almost unnatural blue-green color.
-The lake lies just 1-2 kilometers of the Geothermal area Seltún at Krísuvík, thus just on the way.
+The lake lies just 1-2 kilometers south of the Geothermal area Seltún at Krísuvík, thus just next to the street.
 The lake, a volcanic crater, gets its blue color from a high level of sulphur in the water and its depth.

 Another interesting spot in Reykjanes is the so-called “Bridge between continents” at the western coast.
-This bridge spans the cleft between the Eurasian and the american continental place:
+This bridge spans the cleft between the Eurasian and the american continental plate:

 From there it is only a stone’s throw to a nice coastal spot at the beach “Sandvik”: